-The Hair structure and its growth stages
+Hair structure and the stages of hair growth

 Our blood vessels are responsible to supply the cells in the hair bulb with hormones that will help to adjust the hair growth and structure at different times.

 Your hair grows from hair bulbs present inside the skin.
 The part of the hair inside the follicle -under the skin surface- is called hair root, while the visible part is the hair body or shaft.
 At the base of the root there are hair bulbs, which absorb nutrients from blood and form new cells.

 - Dermal papilla: it is a conic nipple present in the base of the follicle.
 It nourishes the hair bulb with blood, subsequently with nutrients.
 The dermal papilla is responsible of taking the vital nutrients for a healthy hair from blood, and improving hair nutrition.
 Dermal papillae contain also Androgen receptors.
 Androgen causes hair atrophy; it is the hormone that controls hair growth, as it can cause thinning hair and hair loss, too.

 - Sebaceous glands: it secretes oily matter to lubricate hair and keep it healthy and glimmering.

 - Arrector pili muscle: It´s a little muscle that surrounds the follicle and responds to stimulus (fear or cold) making the follicle shrink, so that the hair stands erect.
 During that, the bulb takes nutrients from the dermal papilla to form new cells.
 When these cells move up through the hair root, they differentiate and get filled with fibers and lose their nuclei.
 They are no more alive.

 - A thin outer protective colourless layer to protect the cortex.

 - Cortex, it gives the hair rigidity, colour and texture